Filing Fee for Graduate Students

 and faculty time must not exceed 12 hours;

-- The student must have been registered in the previous quarter.
+- The student must have been registered in the previous academic term.

-- While on Filing Fee you must meet certain criteria to be eligible to purchase voluntary UCSHIP coverage.
+- While on Filing Fee students must meet certain criteria to be eligible to purchase voluntary UCSHIP coverage.
 For complete information on coverage requirements please see non-registered UCSHIP.